gwcbi/haphpipe_docs/hp-docs/docs/adv.md

 _Part 3D - Error correct reads._

 Remember, you can find the output file names [here](https://gwcbi.github.io/haphpipe_docs/inout/).
-The ouput names for this stage are: `corrected_1.fastq` and `corrected_2.fastq`. <br/>
+The ouput names for this module are: `corrected_1.fastq` and `corrected_2.fastq`. <br/>

 Now, because we are doing error correction after the trimming module, we need to change the input fastq reads for this module to be the fastq reads output from the previous step (trimmed reads).
 Therefore, the input fastq files are named `trimmed_1.fastq` and `trimmed_2.fastq`.
 Also remember that these files are now contained in the outdirectory specified by the input (just like the sampled reads in the previous step), so we have to list the path to the input fastq files. <br/>

-Now this in the input for the base haphpipe command for this stage:
+Now this in the input for the base haphpipe command for this module:

 ```
 haphpipe ec_reads\